-If you’re considering the installation of a boiler, GreenMatch provides you with a free of charge and with no obligation service that allows you to request quotes and compare different systems, so that you can find the most suitable for you.
-Just fill in the form on the right to request offers.
+If you’re considering the installation of a boiler, GreenMatch provides you with up to 3 free of charge and no-obligation quotes from our network of trusted suppliers that will allow you to compare boiler systems, so that you can find the most suitable for you.
+Get started by easily clicking the form below:

 An oil combination boiler system works in a similar way to its gas-powered alternative, using an oil-fired boiler to heat water, which supplies the central heating via radiators and hot water through the taps in your household.

-The popularity of oil fired combi boilers is expected to rise in the UK, since they have numerous advantages over other types of heating systems.
+The popularity of oil-fired combi boilers is expected to rise in the UK since they have numerous advantages over other types of heating systems.

 The price of a new boiler system includes the cost of features, pipes, call-out fees, maintenance charges and insurance.
-The cost of standard oil combi boiler models according to various manufacturers and retailers is provided in the following list of figures:
+The cost of standard oil combi boiler models according to various combi boiler brands and retailers is provided in the following list of figures:

-There is an additional expenditure on supplying your boiler regularly with oil.
-Almost all UK oil fired heating systems use 28sec oil, which is sometimes known as kerosene.
-This fuel burns cleaner than heavier oil products such as gasoil, which is also known as 35-sec heating oil.
+There is an additional expenditure on supplying your oil central heating boiler regularly with oil.
+Almost all UK oil fired heating systems use 28-sec oil, which is sometimes known as kerosene.
+This fuel burns cleaner than heavier oil products such as gas oil, which is also known as 35-sec heating oil.

-A modern, high-efficiency oil fired boiler presents an environmentally conscious alternative, especially for houses that are not connected to the gas main.
+A modern, high-efficiency oil-fired boiler presents an environmentally conscious alternative, especially for houses that are not connected to the gas main.
 As with all types of heating systems, regular maintenance will help the boiler burn more efficiently.
 Also, during the warmer summer and autumn months, most oil boilers work well with solar water heating, which can provide most of your domestic hot water in the daylight hours.

 It is important to find the best oil fired combi boiler supplier for your home, as every household will have different energy needs.
 It is always advised to compare quotes from different installers to ensure you get the best deal.